ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 [Consistency boundaries](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system)
 between clusters are crucial to preserve data integrity and model an efficient global system.

-* Be sure to create business logic which ensures that **two clusters don't write on the same document**.
+* Be sure to create business logic which ensures that **two clusters don't write on the same document.**

 {INFO: To maintain consistency boundaries between clusters}
 You can establish document uniqueness by: